Do More People Try Drugs in the Summer?

-The study team analyzing these national surveys on drug use began with a sharp focus on Molly.
-It soon became apparent that the first-time use of other drugs also increased over the summer months.
+The study team analyzing these national surveys on recreational drug use began with a sharp focus on Molly.
+It soon became apparent that the first-time use of other recreational drugs also increased over the summer months.

 Why are more of these drugs used at this time of year, then?

 The researchers point to people having more free time in the summer prompting some to fill those extra hours with experimental drug use.
 Summer is also the occasion for more outdoor festivals.
 Here, attendees routinely abuse party drugs.

 The positive news is that an awareness of this problem allows for the more effective rollout of harm reduction and prevention strategies.

 What Does This Mean for Prevention of Party Drug Abuse?